Education Abroad & Financial Aid

 - Begin researching your options for education abroad programs at least one year in advance.
 The Office of Global Education (OGE), has an up-to-date listing of education abroad programs that are offered by Kent State, as well as programs sponsored by other universities and third party providers.
 Costs for certain programs can also be found on this site.
 If you schedule an appointment, we suggest that you bring a copy of the estimated program costs from the Office of Global Education (OGE).

 - If you will be participating in an Education Abroad program during the summer, please submit the FAFSA and complete questions to indicate your enrollment plans on your FlashLine account in order to have your financial aid awarded to you.
 If you have questions or need to update your enrollment plan answers, please refer to the Summer Financial Aid Information page.
-To request additional subsidized/unsubsidized Direct loan money from the fall/spring for the summer semester, all student must complete the supplemental Summer Financial Aid Request Form.
-Financial aid used in the summer will come from the fall and spring semesters, unless additional loans such as Parent PLUS/alternative loans are applied and awarded.
+If you have already been awarded summer financial aid, and wish to request additional subsidized/unsubsidized Direct loan from the fall/spring semesters for the summer semester, please contact firstname.lastname@example.org.
+Financial aid used in the summer will come from the fall and spring semesters, unless additional loans such as Parent PLUS/private loans are applied and awarded.

 - If you decide to participate in an education abroad program that requires you to enroll directly in classes at another college/university (such as the University of Webster in Geneva), you must complete the Transfer Course Planning Form (TCP).
 The TCP allows the Student Financial Aid Office to update your financial aid after ensuring that you will enroll in eligible classes while abroad.
 Once you arrive, you will also be required to submit a Start of Semester Learning Agreement, and an End of Semester Learning Agreement.